mogui/mogui.github.com/_posts/2016-02-24-quantum-mechanics-for-dummies-simplified.markdown

 ---
 layout: post
-title: "quantum mechanics for dummies simplified"
+title: "Quantum Mechanics for dummies simplified"
 date: "2016-02-24 19:39:12"
 excerpt: where we talk about mistery of the universe
 music: Vektor - Accelerating Universe